BGT-M/spartan2/readme.md

-# PocForSpartan
+# spartan2: backend for SparTan
-This is a POC for our future Spartan
+This is a developping version for our future SparTan.
+SparTan: Sparse Tensor Analytics
+Everthing here is viewed as a tensor (sparse).

-Interpreter Version: **Python 2.7**
+Interpreter Version: **Python 2.7** ( move to **Python 3.6** soon )

 *Follow steps below to run the project*: